wrzasa/rbsim/README.md

 Logs are printed to STDOUT and statistics are collected.
 Apache `stats` definitions allow to observe time taken by serving requests.
-Client `stats` count served requests and allow to verify if aresponses were received for all sent requests.
+Client `stats` count served requests and allow to verify if responses were received for all sent requests.

 The created model is run and its statistics are printed.